Ingrid Chauvin: Acting career

-In 1997, Ingrid Chauvin participated in an episode of the prime time TV series Les Bœuf-carottes, and has since become a regular presence in the police drama series.
+In 1997, Chauvin participated in an episode of the prime time TV series Les Bœuf-carottes, and has since become a regular presence in the police drama series.
 She also made an appearance in TV movies like Tapage nocturne and Le fil du rasoir.
 Consequently, she has enjoyed a successful career in TV movies such as Dormir avec le diable in 2000.
 The following year, she played Marie Valbonne in Méditerranée, the prominent summer series of TF1.

 In 2000, she rose to fame in the series Femmes de loi with Natacha Amal, broadcast on TF1, when she portrayed the role of Marie Balaguère, a police lieutenant.
 She finally left the series in 2007.
 In summer 2005, she played in the miniseries Dolmen, broadcast on TF1, playing one of the two main roles alongside Bruno Madinier.
-In 2008, she played in series titled La Main Blanche, broadcast on TF1 and filmed in Guérande, near Saint-Nazaire, where her grandparents live.
+In 2008, she appeared in a series titled La Main Blanche, broadcast on TF1 and filmed in Guérande, near Saint-Nazaire, where her grandparents live.

 Personal life

-Ingrid Chauvin was the victim on 25 August 2003 of a serious car accident with several fractures including one at the vertebral column and months of rehabilitation.
+Chauvin was the victim on 25 August 2003 in a serious car accident, resulting in several fractures including one at the vertebral column and months of rehabilitation.

 From 2001 to 2004, she was the partner of actor Laurent Hennequin.
 From 2004 to 2006, she had a relationship with the actor Jean-Michel Tinivelli.

 She married on 27 August 2011 in Lège-Cap-Ferret Thierry Peythieu, who was the first director assistant of the series Les Toqués.
-They expected their first child for October 2013.
-Their first child was born on 17 October 2013, a daughter named Jade, who died at only 5 months old on 25 March 2014 of sudden death.
+They expected their first child in October 2013.
+Their first child was born on 17 October 2013, a daughter named Jade, who died at only 5 months old on 25 March 2014 in a sudden death.
 Their son Tom was born on 10 June 2016.